Rowntree's: Current branded products

 The best known products that are still branded under the Rowntree name are Rowntree's Fruit Gums, Rowntree's Fruit Pastilles and Jelly Tots.
 Jelly Tots are soft, chewy fruit-flavoured sweets.
 They are round, sugar-coated gumdrop-like confections about 13mm in diameter, and contain 25% fruit juices and no artificial colours or flavours.
 Jelly Tots were invented by Dr Brian Boffey of Horsforth, Leeds when he was working for Rowntree's.
-Jelly Tots were launched in 1965 and quickly became established as a popular children's brand.
+Jelly Tots were launched in 1965 and quickly became established as a popular children's brand in Europe.
 Rowntree's Randoms were introduced in 2009.

 The Rowntree brand is also used on a number of ice lollies (made by R&R Ice Cream) for Nestlé.
 The brand has a similar marketplace to that of the Trebor Bassett division of Cadbury's, and competes head-to-head with this company in a number of fruit-gum categories.